 It is not the intent of the Administration to exclude children from school, but to emphasize to parents the need for them to contact the school office to make other arrangements when they cannot make their tuition payments on time.
 Year-end report cards will not be released until tuition is brought up to date.

 An active parishioner is defined as:

 - 1. Be registered members of St. Helen Parish. - 2.
 Participate in weekly Mass. - 3.
-Volunteer a minimum of 10 hours annually either at school or Parish. - 4.
-Contribute at least \$250 annually to the parish.
+Volunteer annually either at school or Parish. - 4.
+Contribute annually to the parish.

 Tuition Assistance